hmphdot/fun-erino/README.md

 ### general
 be able to change gamemode, rn will take default gamemode of user (before that add confirmation of mode) \
-learn how to make mock data so i dont get banned for using the api too much when testing \ speaking of, remove some of these api calls, there are too many to be efficient
+learn how to make mock data so i dont get banned for using the api too much when testing